mixbytes/ethereum-cdf/README.md

 - optional fields
 - fields which are not known beforehand
+- caching data in memory and performing better packing (dict-based, etc)
 - marking deletion of entries using packed ints
 - secondary indexes